dwayn/aws-management-suite/README.md

                             hostname of the host (used to ssh to the host to do management)
-      --configure-hostname  Set the hostname on the host to the FQDN that is currently the hostname for the instance in AMS -z ZONE, --zone ZONE  availability zone that the instance is in
+      --configure-hostname  Set the hostname on the host to the FQDN that is currently the hostname or the uname that is currently defined for the instance in AMS (uname will override FQDN)
+      -z ZONE, --zone ZONE  availability zone that the instance is in

 ----